manuelgug/FapR/README.md

 2. **Variance on the resmarker frequencies**: haplotypes built from similarly abundant resmarkers are more likely to be true.

 ![algo](https://github.com/manuelgug/FapR/blob/main/img/fapr_algo.png)
 *Figure 1.
-FapR phasing algorithm.*
+FapR's phasing algorithm.*

 ![example](https://github.com/manuelgug/FapR/blob/main/img/fapr_example.png)
-*Figure2.
+*Figure 2.
 Example of the phasing process.
 The best haplotype on each iteration is marked in green and its frequency in pink.
 This sample resulted in 3 haplotypes that add up to 99%.*

 ### Flagging
 Phased haplotypes are flagged based on: